Where to Start When Learning to Crochet

 The Process

-You will start with Part 2.
-I’m working on Part 1, which is an intro with crochet background information that I share in my classes to set my students.
-It is on my to-do list!
-The critical parts to learning how to crochet start with Part 2, so start there and work your way through to Part 6.
+The critical part to learning how to crochet starts with my video titled Part 2, so start there and work your way through to Part 6.
 Spend as much time as you need on each video.
 Watch, rewind, try for yourself, pause, rewind, and practice again.

 The key to learning crochet is to maintain a level of patience and persistence.
 Learning to crochet will most likely feel awkward and unnatural at first.
 This is completely normal.
 But keep at it!
 Things will click before you know it.